 On rainy days, the path can get muddy, so don’t forget to rent rubber boots at the start of the trail.

 To get to the Cocora Valley, you need to take a jeep from the nearby town of Salento.
-Make sure to arrive early in the morning so you have enough time to enjoy the hike.
+Make sure to arrive early in the morning so you have enough time to hike this Colombia landmark!

 4. Comuna 13 in Medellin